FFFF-0000h/Tech-Scrolls/README.md

 ## W

 - **wallet(pl. wallets)**: (In blockchain) Wallets (crypto-wallets) are essentially applications that manage your private and public keys.
 These keys are used to send and receive crypto-currency and NFTs. _See also [crypto-currency](#c), [NFT](#n)_.

+- **web apps**: are websites that look and feel like an app (as opposed to a series of linked pages).
+Facebook, Pandora, and Google Docs are all examples of web apps.

 - **web browser**: A web browser, or simply 'browser', is an application used to access and view websites.
 Common web browsers include Microsoft Edge, Internet Explorer, Google Chrome, Mozilla Firefox, and Apple Safari.